canorve/GALFITools/docs/usage.rst

 and disk.

-Before presenting the five sections of the instructional material, we will show three video tutorials to demonstrate the full capabilities of GALFITools in action.
+Before presenting the five sections of the instructional material, check the  three video tutorials below which show the full capabilities of GALFITools in action.

 ---------------------